terracotaPie/EventMaster/Project Deliverables.md

 We chose this project because it is something that can be personally useful to us and because it is easier to do it well since it is simpler.
 Several members had ideas on how to extend it and make it proactive instead of just a static calendar, so that gave us some room for creativity.
 Some members were against it and preferred to do the first project idea, as they found it more interesting.
 We asked everyone for their reasons for and against each project and eventually decided to compromise and go with what the majority of the team wanted to work on.
 Most members also wanted to work on a web app instead of an Android project, so the third app was not a feasible choice.

 ## Two Personas
+* Hari Seldon
-* [Hari Seldon] Hari Seldon is statistics Professor at University of Toronto.
+  * Hari Seldon is statistics Professor at University of Toronto.
 He mostly teaches 1st and 2nd year courses.
 Teaching Assistants are doing a really good job, thus he has a lot of free time.
 He has a lot of knowledge to share not only about the course's materials but also techniques on how to achieve academic success in his classes.
 He would love to share it, but there's no platform currently available.
-He thinks that info like good places to study, recommended time to be spent on certain task, common mistakes made by students is important
+He thinks that info like good places to study, recommended time to be spent on certain task, common mistakes made by students is important.
+* Jane Doe
+  * Jane Doe is a first year student new to UofT: She needs a convenient course management tool that contains her time table, shared study resources and best places to study on campus.
+* Sam Smith
+  * Sam Smith is a second year student at UofT: He needs a time management tool that integrates with this courses to remind him of upcoming deadlines.

 ## User Stories
-* [persona 1] wants to be able to see all his lecture and tutorial times, as well as all due dates in one place, so that he doesn't have to check multiple websites to find this info
+* The app should provide lecture and tutorial times for every student, as well as all due dates in one place.
-* [persona 1] wants to be able to add custom times and due dates in case his professors do not post these times online
+* Jane wants to be able to add custom times and due dates in case her professors do not post these times online.
-* [persona 1] wants the app to automatically update information about lecture times, tutorial times and due dates when it is available online
+* Jane should be able to see a list of study spots at UofT suggested by students or professors.
+* Hari should be able to update assignment deadlines and exam times and the app should update and display this information to all students.
-* [persona 1] wants to be reminded when something is due so that he won't forget to do it
+* Sam wants to be reminded by the app when something is due so that he won't forget to do it.
-* [persona 1] wants to be able to validate user-generated data against the opinions of other classmates
+* The app should be able to validate user-generated data against the opinions of other classmates.
-* [persona 2] wants to get some kind of notifications when any information has been created or updated
+* The app should give notifications to all students when any information has been created or updated.
-* [persona 2] wants to be able to find times, due dates and tutorials for a specific lecture
+* Jane wants to be able to find times, due dates and tutorials for a specific lecture
-* [persona 2] wants to get option of receiving notification via email or SMS
+* The app should contain an option for students to receive notifications via email or SMS
-* [persona 2] wants to have an option to unsubscribe from the notifcation via emails or SMS sent
+* The app should contain an option to unsubscribe from notifications.
-* [persona 2] would like to get a reminder of the time and location of an exam room
+* For Sam, the app should give reminders of the time and location of an exam rooms.
-* [persona 2] can add an avatar beside student name
+* On the app, students should be able to edit their bios and avatar.
-* [persona 2] every one should have login name and  password, to make sure only students and profs can get information
+* Every student should be able to sign up through their utoronto mail, to make sure only students and profs can access the app.

 ## MVP